 While P2P loans aren’t processed through financial institutions, they’re often backed by reputable services designed to support these legitimate loans.

-Check your credit report for errors that could damage your score.
+Check your credit report for errors that could damage your score

-Luckily, you can dispute an error on your credit report directly with the credit bureaus.
+You can dispute an error on your credit report directly with the credit bureaus.
 After you issue an official complaint, the bureau generally has 30 days to investigate the error.
 When the bureau has completed its investigation, it has five more days to report the results to you.
 Overall, you’ll wait up to 45 days for a response.